What is Trim in a House?

 A small but powerful finish design element in a room or around a building, trim, also known as molding or casing, is one of the best ways to add depth and beauty to any room.

-Most people building a new home don’t give it much thought.
-They generally do not consider the size, style, and material used, How they flow from room to room, and how they blend in with the house’s overall style, which they shouldn’t.
-And these are essential factors to consider.
+They generally do not consider the size, style, and material used, how they flow from room to room, and how they blend in with the house’s overall style, which they shouldn’t.
+These are essential factors to consider.

-Trims typically fill the gaps between two areas but can be very decorative, setting the style and tone of a room.
 Trims can also help protect surfaces.
 For example, chair rails prevent a sliding chair from striking the wall.

-But we’ll help walk you through all the basics so you know exactly how to describe what you’re looking for or what your designer or contractor is talking about!
+But we’ll help walk you through all the basics, so you know exactly how to describe what you’re looking for or what your designer or contractor is talking about!

-PS- Designers and contractors may sometimes throw around the words “trim,” “casing,” and “molding.”
 It can be used interchangeably to describe millwork types: “Casing is a special type of molding used to trim windows and doors.”

-You can comprehend what is trim in a house, but before you start shopping for the right trim for your home, it’s essential to know what types are available.
-Let’s look below at some of the types of trims that can be present in a house.
+You can comprehend what trim is in a house, but before you start shopping for the right trim for your home, it’s essential to know what types are available.

-Types of Trim in a House
+Different Types of Trim in a House

-Here are basic explanations of the different types of trims to help you understand what is trim in a house better:
+Here are basic explanations of the different types of trims to help you understand what trim is in a house better:

 1. Crown Molding